tonyliang19/tonyliang19.github.io/index.md

 I'm currently working as a Machine Learning Developer in the Centre for Heart Lung Innovation at St Paul's Hospital.
 Also as an Undergraduate Teaching Assistant for DSCI 100 at The University of British Columbia.

+Outside of school and work, I enjoy playing futbol both indoor and outdoor!
+My favorite team is FC Barcelona, always stay with the tiki-taka.
+Forca Barca!
 ## Code links
 You could find several personal/academic projects that I have done:
  - [FIFA22 Recommender Systerm](https://github.com/FIFA22-UT-REC/fifa22-ultimate-team-recommender)